OfficeDev/office-js-docs-pr/docs/reference/manifest/control-button.md

 ## Examples

 In the following example, the button executes a function.
-It is also configured to be disabled when the add-in launches.
+It's also configured to be disabled when the add-in launches.
 It can be programmatically enabled.
 For more information, see [Enable and Disable Add-in Commands](../../design/disable-add-in-commands.md).

 ```xml
 <Control xsi:type="Button" id="Contoso.msgReadFunctionButton">